BLOGCity Guides

 I always recommend the Generator Hostel for those with a small budget because of its location, friendly staff, restaurant, comfy and clean rooms.
 There are of course plenty of hostels in Barcelona, you can check all of them on HostelWorld that will give you the best deals!

-Airbnb is also a great option that I often use when I travel because it can still be cheap and you can find your perfect apartment and feel like home!
-I love it!
+Airbnb is also a great option that I often use when I travel because it can still be cheap and you can find your perfect apartment and feel at home!
+I love it!å

 If you’re looking for a unique and comfortable hotel in the heart of Barcelona, boutique hotels such as Hostal Grau and Sixty Two Hotel should satisfy you.

-Do you want to visit Barcelona with us?
-Join Spain trip with Under30Experiences.
+Ready to visit Barcelona with a small group of young adult travelers?
+Join a Spain trip with Under30Experiences.

 FOLLOW THE ADVENTURE